Professional Resources

 Stigma Free OC is a county-wide movement which aims to clear the stigma associated with mental illness and addiction.
 This campaign is dedicated to raising awareness of these illnesses by creating an environment where people are seen and supported in their efforts to achieve wellness and recovery.

-Recognizing perinatal substance use disorder as a significant consideration when addressing perinatal mental health system-wide, First 5 Orange County adapted a series of short videos originally produced in Florida, as a resource for local healthcare and other prenatal-to-3 service providers.
-The videos demonstrate recommended screening and intervention strategies for perinatal substance use, appropriate language and attitudes to reduce stigma, the use of motivational interviewing, and how to establish a Plan of Safe Care in order to keep mother and baby together safely upon discharge from the hospital.
-Partners are encouraged to utilize the videos when training staff or offering education to their clients.
+The videos below demonstrate recommended screening and intervention strategies for perinatal substance use, appropriate language and attitudes to reduce stigma, the use of motivational interviewing, and how to complete a Family Wellness Plan with a client in order to keep mother and baby together safely upon discharge from the hospital.
+We encourage you to utilize these videos when training staff or offering education to clients.

 Orange County Perinatal Mental Health Toolkit